West Texas Boys Ranch: Operations

-The facility consists of 5 residential cottages, each with max capacity of 8 boys.
+The facility consists of 5 residential cottages (4 currently), each with max capacity of 8 boys.
 Each boy is assigned to a particular cottage, which is overseen by a husband and wife team.
 If a team has children, those children are also a part of the cottage household.
 Every boy participates in chores, such as cleaning his room, cleaning his shared bathroom, and cleaning his laundry.
 Several chores, such as mopping the kitchen, vacuuming the living room, and taking out the trash, are rotated among the boys.
 Each boy has a rank, depending on his behavior.
-The lowest rank with the fewest privileges is the Tumbleweed, while the highest rank, Wrangler, has the most privileges.There was also a former rank of Top hand even higher than Wrangler, but due to issues with boys who misused the level, it was removed from the system.
+The lowest rank with the fewest privileges is the Greenhorn, while the highest rank, Trail Boss, has the most privileges.There was also a former rank of Top hand even higher than Trail Bass (formerly Wrangler), but due to issues with boys who misused the level, it was removed from the system.
 Each level shows the depth to which each boy is trying to work the program, and the higher the level the more responsibility each boy has.
 Each boy can see his progress on a chart so he knows what he needs to do to attain a certain rank.
-Each resident works with livestock, such as Longhorn cattle, show pigs, and horses.
-During the summer boys work in ranching jobs.
+Each resident works with livestock, such as cattle, show pigs, and horses.
+During the summer, boys work from morning until noon each weekday doing ranching jobs like cleaning out the arena, pig barn, or horse barn, or things needed like mending fence, cleaning up the grounds, painting, building, spraying cactus, etc. They are paid for their work during this time and it goes straight to their savings or "blue check" accounts.
+Boys also receive allowances every Friday which is dictated by their level and behavior for that week.
+They can also earn an extra money in their allowance for having the cleanest room out of everyone in their cottage that week.

+Each boy is assigned a caseworker and has plans of service with goals from the boys, the ranch, and their parents or probation officers.
+They check in and build rapport with their caseworkers to improve and track their progress.
+They are also partnered with a counselor from West Texas Counseling and Guidance for their specific needs while attending WTBR.
+WTBR also works with the parents/guardians/probations officers for home visits and weekly communication with their child after the 30 day orientation period.